andrewmcwattersandco/git-fetch-file/README.md

 Fetches all files tracked in `.git-remote-files` from their source repositories.
 Files are downloaded to their configured target locations and local changes are detected automatically.

+By default, changes are not automatically committed (following git's convention).
+Use `--commit` for auto-commit with a git-style default message, `-m`, `--edit`, or other commit flags to enable auto-commit after pulling files.

 **OPTIONS**

 `--force`